Sidyak/mp1_audio/README.md

 # known issues
 -currently for mono audio only
--files size of out.mp1 is not compressed yet since output samples are always written using int32_t
+-files size of out.mp1 is not compressed yet since data written into frame is using short instead of bit wise writing -memory consumption needs to be optimized
+-clean up (coding style)